Introduction to Thermal Metal Spraying

 Introduction

-Thermally sprayed metal coatings are metal deposits melted immediately prior to projection onto the substrate.
+Thermally sprayed metal coatings are metal deposits that are melted immediately before being projected onto the substrate.

-The metals and application methods vary, but most applications result in thin coatings applied to surfaces requiring improvement to their properties of corrosion or abrasion resistance.
+The metals and application methods vary, but most applications result in thin coatings applied to surfaces that require improvement in their properties of corrosion or abrasion resistance.

-Sprayed metal coatings have been used for a number of years and have proven to give excellent performance providing they are applied correctly, adequately sealed and subjected to specific environments.
+Sprayed metal coatings have been used for several years and have proven to deliver excellent performance, provided they are applied correctly, adequately sealed, and subjected to specific environments.

 Metal on Metal